 The Audit and Finance Committee - focussed on the business, finance, health and safety and safeguarding

 The Remuneration and Nominations Committee – focussed on overseeing, remuneration including executive pay, succession planning and Human Resources (HR)

-The Local Governing Committees, including the BASIS Management Committee, for each of the Education Provisions are committees of the Board of Trustees, each has its own range of duties, powers, responsibilities and tasks to perform and these responsibilities are defined in the Scheme of Delegation.
+The Local Governing Committees for each of the Education Provisions are committees of the Board of Trustees, each has its own range of duties, powers, responsibilities and tasks to perform and these responsibilities are defined in the Scheme of Delegation.
 Those serving on a Local Governing Committee are referred to as 'Governors'.

 The structure, remit and reporting mechanisms of the Board of Trustees and Committees are outlined in the Trust’s Constitution and Terms of Reference document which is kept under regular review to ensure that the Trust remains efficient and effective in its proceedings.